phorton1/Arduino-esp32_cnc3018/docs/installation.md

 ### Configuring the Wifi

-There are a number of commands that you can use to configure the cnc3018_esp32/FluidNC/ESP32 Wifi.
+There are a number of commands that you can use to configure WiFi access to the CNC3018_ESP/FluidNC/ESP32 machine.

 You can make it connect to your existing Wifi network by issuing the following commands: